LucidtechAI/cradl-docs/docs/overview/index.md

 # What is Cradl?

-Cradl is a platform that enables developers to build their own document data capture APIs with deep learning.
+Cradl is a platform where developers can utilize deep learning to capture data from their documents.

-Our approach to data capture is quite different than most, and is centered around a single design goal:
+Use your own data to train advanced machine learning models through a simple API.

 :::info Design Philosophy
 Be the easiest way for developers to build _customized data capture APIs_ powered by _deep learning models_.